wayne8475/SoftwareStudio2017-Quiz3/README.md

 ![Component](img/component.png)

 ## Grading
+### `0.
+You need to build the game use components.`
+If you don't use components, you will get 0 point.
 ### 1. Can present 'O' / 'X' when clicked cell.
 (10%)

 ### 2. Can take turn (O->X->O->X) (15%)